TL;DR

 — Jake McMahon, ProductQuant

 That is why Product DNA has to be reclassified over time.
 Otherwise teams start treating structural shifts like random execution problems.
+They blame the sales team, the marketing, the product — when the real issue is that the playbook no longer matches the product's actual operating context.

 Which Product DNA Dimensions Usually Change as You Scale?

 Several dimensions tend to move together as companies grow into larger accounts and more complex buying environments.
+Understanding how each dimension shifts at each ARR milestone is the difference between reclassifying deliberately and discovering the shift after it has already caused friction.

 1. Buyer-user map gets more layered